Healthy Trail Mix

 I’ve listed below the answers to the most common questions about this recipe.

 The best keto trail mix serving size to fix your hunger, sweet craving while keeping the calories in control is 1/4 cup.
-In fact, trail mix is high in calories and if you overeat nuts and seeds on keto, it can stall your weight loss.

 So keep the serving size in control and enjoy after a walk or cardio workout.